PoOnesNerfect/tsyncp/README.md

     .as_bytes()                                     // Instead of receiving decoded `DummyStruct`, return raw bytes.
     .with_addr()                                    // Return remote `SocketAddr` along with data.
     .accepting()                                    // While waiting to receive, also accept incoming connections.
-    .limit(5)                                       // Only accept 5 connections. (defaults to receiver's limit if unspecified)
+    .limit(5)                                       // Only accept up to 5 connections. (defaults to receiver's limit if unspecified)
     .await
 {
     println!("received {dummy_bytes:?} from {addr}");